knoxa/knoxa.github.io/pentominoes/index.md

 ![third attempt](attempt3.svg)

 This has 10 unique pentominoes.
-A missing U-pentomino and Y-pentomino need to replace a W-pentomino and P-pentomino.
+A missing W-pentomino and P-pentomino need to replace a U-pentomino and Y-pentomino.
 This is a hopeful situation because the P-pentomino is the easiest to produce, randomly or by transformation, and there is a U-pentomino next to a Y-pentomino at the bottom-left of the board.
 Unfortunately, the W-pentomino is awkward and won't fit into the space.
 The nearby X-pentomino and U-pentomomino can't be moved into that space either.
 I'm painted into a corner.